Cruelty to animals: Documentary films

+The documentaries Zoo (2007) and Donkey Love (2012) examined serious sexual perversions directed at animals.
+The former explored a North American history of horse fornication, while the latter explored a "folk practice" among rural Columbian peasants, where religious village men would satisfy their sexual desires with donkeys instead of women (as a way of desecrating women or to preserve their virginity before marriage).
+There is another film, Equus (1977), a fictional story that also features cruelty to horses.
+In 2008, a TV movie was made of it.

 Zoos and aquariums

 Zoos and aquariums can be considered a form of animal cruelty when the conditions of captivity negatively impact the physical and psychological well-being of the animals.

 Roadside zoos are found throughout North America, particularly in remote locations.
 They are often small, for-profit zoos, often intended to attract visitors to some other facility, such as a gas station.
 The animals may be trained to perform tricks, and visitors are able to get closer to them than in larger zoos.
 Since they are sometimes less regulated, roadside zoos are often subject to accusations of neglect and cruelty.